Entwistle, Alberta: Yellowhead Highway Bridge

 The Yellowhead Highway Bridge runs parallel to the Pembina River Viaduct and was built from 1961 to 1962.
 Even though it was opened to traffic in 1962, a grand opening was not held until July 24, 1963.
 A crowd of about 1500 assembled for the grand opening.
 Speeches were given by the chief bridge engineer, the deputy minister of highways, the mayors of Entwistle and Evansburg, and representatives of Entwistle's youth and senior communities.
 The ribbon was cut by Gordon Taylor, the Minister of Highways.

 The bridge is 207 ft high and approximately 900 ft long.
 It cost $1.7 million.
 When construction was finished in 1962, it was the highest highway bridge in Alberta.

-The J.D.
+J.D.
 Read Memorial Building

 John Davis Read was one of Entwistle's first citizens, having moved to town in 1908.
 He opened Entwistle's first lumber yard in 1910.
 In 1912, he started a feed business, which was hugely successful all throughout the 1940s.
 Read was also very interested in village matters, serving on the Entwistle Village Council from 1913 to 1942.
 He was mayor of Entwistle from 1925 to 1930, and 1935 to 1942.